Glaucoma Screening

 What is glaucoma?

-There are various types of glaucoma but primary open angle glaucoma (POAG), also known as chronic glaucoma, is the most common.
+(POAG), also known as chronic glaucoma, is the most common.
 It has no symptoms in the early stages, but slowly and painlessly destroys sight if it is not detected and treated.
 The loss of vision cannot be reversed.
 It mainly affects middle aged and elderly people, although it can develop in younger people.
 The earlier glaucoma is detected, the more successful the treatment.

 Even if you seem to have excellent sight, this doesn't rule out glaucoma because: